aFuzzyBear/astro-ui/docs/XElement/api/do.md

 ---
-api_title: "@do"
-title: "Do Something Special"
+title:
-meta_title: "XElement: API/Method - @do"
+    page : "XElement/API-@do"
+    api  : "@do"
+    meta : "Do More with XElement"
+description:
+    page: "The `@do` method is the powerhouse that drives all creative expression and client side interactivity in XElement.
+By letting you write your interactions in either JavaScript or Typescript you can do all sorts of wonderful and fully interactive user interactions."
-description: "XElement takes your HTML element and lets you 'do' things with it on the client.
-By passing through JS/TS to the client, we let you write client-side interactions without the need for an external UI framework in Astro"
+    meta: "XElement takes your HTML element and lets you 'do' things with it on the client.
+By passing through JS/TS to the client, we let you write client-side interactions without the need for an external UI framework or renderer in Astro"
-order: 1
-next_page: '/docs/api/methods/observers'
+page:
+    next     : "api/event"
+    previous : "api/is"

 ---

-# Do Anything
+# `@do` : Callback

 XElement is a HTML component generator first, client side interactivity second type of component.